 Event placement for skiers qualifying for the final round will be based on their final round results only.
-The better result obtained by the skier, in either the preliminary or the final round, shall count towards team score.
+The better result obtained by the skier, in either the preliminary or the final round, shall count towards team score

 It is normally expected that the preliminary rounds in each event will be completed before any final round is started.
-However, under unusual circumstances the jury may alter the competition schedule (see $\underline{14:10}$).

-If by a 2/3 majority decision, the appointed judges decide it is impossible to complete the final round of one or more events in either division only the overall points from the preliminary round of all the events in that division will be used for overall placement and team scoring.
-In this case if an event final cannot be completed, placement in that event shall be based on the preliminary round results.
+However, under unusual circumstances the jury may alter the competition schedule (see 14:10).
+If by a 2/3 majority decision, the appointed judges decide it is impossible to complete the final round of one or more events in either division only the overall points from the preliminary round of all the events in that if an event final cannot be completed, placement in that event shall be based on the preliminary round results.